Skip to main content

 "a11y/*": false,

-// Disable by base rule name (see properties reference for details)
+// Disable by base rule name (affects every preset containing it)

 "id-duplication": false